Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

-Determining the standard tri-coupler length is equivalent to calculating the beat length~($L_{\pi}$), which is the length at which the initial field distribution completely transfers to the other waveguides --- Light in the central waveguide splitting into the two outer waveguides for example.
-When injecting light into the central waveguide, $L_{\pi}$ is described as~\cite{Donnelly1986}:
+The standard tri-coupler length is equivalent to calculating the beat length~($L_{\pi}$), which is the length at which the initial field distribution completely transfers to the other waveguides --- light in the central waveguide splitting into the two outer waveguides, for example.
+For light injecting into the central waveguide, $L_{\pi}$ is determined by the difference in effective indices of the symmetric modes, and given by~\cite{Donnelly1986}:

+where $n_A$ and $n_B$ are the effective indices of the two symmetric modes of the standard tri-coupler (excluding the antisymmetric mode), and $\lambda$ is the wavelength.